japickering/markedown-converter/README.md

-# Markdown interface for HTML5 output
+# Markedown Converter App for HTML5 output

 ## About Demo
 A Codepen I wrote updated for the latest Create React App sandbox.